92bondstreet/rdd-cdd-tdd/weather/README.md

 ## HOW DOES IT WORK ?

+  * Step 1
-  open a terminal and go to the good directory node index.js npm install to install all the modules necessary to work the code.
+    open a terminal and go to the good directory node index.js
+    npm install to install all the modules necessary to work the code.

 ## OPTIONS